IBKR vs Tastytrade Algo Trading: Which Broker Wins (2026)?

 Tastytrade โ€” one modern REST API

-Tastytrade exposes a single Open API โ€” REST endpoints for accounts, orders, positions, instrument lookup, and a streaming WebSocket for market data and account updates.
-Auth is a session token via username/password (with optional remember-me tokens).
+Tastytrade exposes a single Open API โ€” REST endpoints for accounts, orders, positions, instrument lookup, and a streaming WebSocket for market data and account updates, with auth via session token.
+Full reference is at Tastytrade's developer portal.
 No local gateway process.
 No daemon you have to babysit.

 This is genuinely refreshing if you've spent any time fighting IB Gateway.
 You can hit the Tastytrade sandbox from a Python requests script in fifteen minutes.
 The schema is JSON-clean, error messages are human, and you don't need to run a desktop app on a VPS just to keep your bot online.